RevealBi/Documentation/en/dashboards/dashboard-linking.md

 #### Value is Selected Trigger

 If you choose this option a tooltip with the link symbol appears whenever a data item of a chart, such as columns, bar, pie slices, etc. is clicked/tapped.
-In grid view the link symbol appears in the last column on the right (see below).
+In the grid chart the link symbol appears in the last column on the right (see below).

   <img src="images/links-to-grid-view.png" alt="A grid with link symbols and an arrow pointing to the row of the Amethyst value for CampaignID" width="100%"/>